Back to blog

 The data readiness assessment is non-negotiable before you select a vendor.
 AI agents are only as good as the data infrastructure they sit on top of.
 If your EHR data is fragmented, if your patient records have significant gaps, if your historical scheduling data does not exist in a usable format — your AI agent will inherit all of those problems.

-What to keep human: clinical judgment, patient relationships, complex medical decisions.
+One more thing to keep human: clinical judgment, patient relationships, complex medical decisions.
 The AI agent handles the administrative pattern; the physician handles the clinical judgment that does not fit the pattern.

 40% documentation time reduction.
 60% scheduling efficiency improvement.
 30–50% overall administrative burden reduction.